If You Could Say It in Words

 If You Could Say it in Words is a 2008 American romance film written and directed by Nicholas Gray (The Paper Store).
 It focuses on the relationship between two disparate individuals.
 The film played at multiple American film festivals in 2008-09.
 It has also been screened in connection with autism "awareness" programs in Nebraska in 2009 and by the Dutch Ministry of Health's during Autism "Awareness" Week in 2010.
-The film will be distributed on DVD in North America by Vanguard Cinema in November 2010.

 Plot

 Nelson Hodge is a lower class painter with undiagnosed Asperger syndrome who is immersed in completing a triptych of emotion paintings.
 Sadie Mitchell is attempting to get her life back in order while sacrificing in most areas of her life.
 The two meet by chance and engage in an awkward romance that starts to bring their flaws to the surface.